The Ister (film): Premiere and awards

 Additionally, Robert Koehler, film critic for Variety, listed The Ister as the second best film released theatrically in the United States in 2006.

-Reviews
+Reception

 On Rotten Tomatoes, the film holds an 88% approval rating, based on 8 reviews, with an average rating of 7.1/10.
 On Metacritic, the film holds a score of 75 out of 100, based on 6 reviews.